A Category-Theoretic Analysis of Conformal Prediction: Background

 Full Conformal Prediction (FCP) is not the only way of carrying out conformal prediction.
-There exists another type called Inductive (or Split) Conformal Prediction (ICP).
-It assumes exchangeability and it is used to build the same region $\mathscr{R}_\alpha^\psi(y^n)$ in \eqref{eq_imp5} having the same guarantee \eqref{eq_imp6}, while being computationally less expensive than FCP.
-Since ICP produces the same region as FCP, which is what we need in light of the goal of our paper, we do not present ICP in detail.
-We refer the interested reader to \citep{papadopoulos2008inductive,angelopoulos2024theoreticalfoundationsconformalprediction}.
+There exists another type called Inductive (or Split) Conformal Prediction (ICP) \citep{papadopoulos2008inductive,angelopoulos2024theoreticalfoundationsconformalprediction}.
+It too assumes exchangeability, and it is used to build the same region $\mathscr{R}_\alpha^\psi(y^n)$ in \eqref{eq_imp5} having the same guarantee \eqref{eq_imp6}, while being computationally less expensive than FCP; In turn, ICP is central in applications.
+However, it does not coincide in general with FCP as a set-valued map at finite sample sizes, even though both enjoy finite-sample coverage guarantees under exchangeability.
+Since our focus in this paper is primarily conceptual and structural, we develop our results for FCP, which provides the cleanest setting for the categorical factorizations and commuting diagram statements.
+We expect several aspects of our framework to extend to ICP; A systematic treatment is left for future work.